Ann Burley and my other Burley ancestors

 Ann Burley was the daughter of John Burley of Limpsfield and Sarah Goodman of Kingston, both in Surrey (see below).
 She was born on the 27 April 1775 and baptised on 3 June that year at St Peter’s Church in Limpsfield, where her carpenter father lived.

-Note that the Burley surname has also been written: Borley, Burleigh, Borle and so on.
+Note that the Burley surname has also been written Borley, Burleigh, Borle and so on over time.

 John Burley (1746-1795) and Sarah Goodman (1746-1813).